-This Public Participation Plan update was adopted by the RVMPO Policy Committee after a public hearing on July 25, 2023, to meet requirements of the federal transportation act, Infrastructure Investment and Jobs Act (IIJA).
+This Public Participation Plan update was adopted by the RVMPO Policy Committee after a public hearing on July 23, 2024, to meet requirements of the federal transportation act, Infrastructure Investment and Jobs Act (IIJA).

 This Plan has been updated by RVMPO Planning Staff, in consultation with the RVMPO Technical Advisory Committee and RVMPO Public Advisory Council.
-A 45-day public comment period, beginning on Friday, September 9, 2022, was advertised in the newspaper of record (Medford Tribune) and on the RVMPO website.
+A 45-day public comment period, beginning on Friday, June 7, 2024, with a press release sent to the newspaper of record (Rogue Valley Times) and on the RVMPO website.

 Special outreach was initiated during the comment period for interested parties including citizens, affected public agencies, representatives of transportation agency employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transit, representatives of users of pedestrian walkways and bicycle transportation facilities, and representatives of the disabled.
 This contact list is on file with the RVMPO and is available upon request.
 All comments received were recorded in the project file and reviewed by the Policy Committee at the public hearing.